b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Shell Concept and Implementation**

+The work of Grantman (2023) on the origins of the computational kernel and shell is a brilliant, evocative and insightful piece of writing: part social-history, part anthropology of technology, part research assignment with the capstone of an annotated pastiche and mosaic of extracts of primary source material.
+The methodology and its realisation is truly edifying and profoundly humbling.
+It was sourced as a post on LinkedIn where it was also stated to be cross-posted on Medium.
+I resolved to commend it to archival at the Internet Archive to preserve it for posterity.

 Pouzin (2000), references Pouzin (1965a) and Pouzin (1965b).

 **Readings**

+Grantman, Alex (2023).
+'What came first, the kernel or the shell?'.
+LinkedIn.
+Source: https://archive.org/details/grantman-alex-2023.-what-came-first-the-kernel-or-the-shell (accessed: Friday February 9, 2024)

 Pouzin, Louis (2000).
 'The Origin of the Shell'.
 Note: "Posted to feb_wwide 25 Nov 2000".
 Source: https://multicians.org/shell.html (accessed: Friday February 9, 2024)

 Pouzin, Louis (1965a).
 'The SHELL: A Global Tool for Calling and Chaining Procedures in the System'.
 This title is the subject line in a document on Massachusetts Institute of Technology (MIT) Project MAC, letterhead, stating that it is "...Section IV of the Design Notebook...", with a distribution list, somewhat like a memo, dated: April 2, 1965.
 Source: https://people.csail.mit.edu/saltzer/Multics/Multics-Documents/MDN/MDN-4.pdf (accessed: Friday February 9, 2024)